Saturday, January 14, 2012

 With a basic understanding of Unlimited Atonement and Particular Redemption, let’s turn briefly to the book under review: The Death Christ Died by Dr. Robert P. Lightner.

-First, I'd like to point out that, while I disagree with Dr. Lightner's position on Unlimited Atonement, it's clear he loves the Lord and has a deep desire to know Him and instruct others in His ways; this came out in the book and it was a blessing to get that sense out of what was otherwise a real grind.
+First, I'd like to point out that, while I disagree with Dr. Lightner's position on Unlimited Atonement, I do not bring into question his loves to the Lord as he appears to have a deep desire to know Him and instruct others in His ways; this came out in the book and it was a blessing to get that sense out of what was otherwise a real grind to get through.

-Second, I concede there are a few verses in Scripture, but only a very few taken in isolation, that could be used in favour of Unlimited Atonement.
+Second, I concede there are a few verses in Scripture, but only a very few taken in isolation and lacking context, that could possibly be used in favour of Unlimited Atonement.
 In contrast, when the mass of Scripture is compared to Scripture in a systematic manner, the overall weight for Particular Redemption emerges overwhelmingly -- and dramatically so -- by a significant margin.

 Third, while Dr. Lightner seeks to develop a case for Unlimited Atonement and seeks to use Scripture to support his argument, it did not alter my view on Particular Redemption but rather served to reinforce and make me rejoice more fully in God’s amazing sovereign free grace.